filipuncanin/embedded-system-control-stack/README.md

 ## Overview

-This project delivers a sophisticated control system powered by the ESP32 microcontroller, designed for seamless remote configuration through a C# WPF application.
+This project delivers a sophisticated control system powered by the ESP32 microcontroller, designed for seamless remote configuration through a desktop application.
 By leveraging JSON configuration files, such as `configuration_example.json`, users can dynamically update the device’s behavior without reprogramming, making it ideal for automation, IoT, and industrial control applications.
 The firmware, built on the [ESP-IDF framework](https://docs.espressif.com/projects/esp-idf/en/stable/esp32s3/index.html), supports a wide range of sensors, communication protocols, and programmable logic control (PLC) via ladder logic, ensuring flexibility and scalability.

 The system’s core strength lies in its ability to receive new configurations remotely, eliminating the need for physical access or firmware updates.
-This is achieved through a C# WPF application that sends JSON files defining hardware settings, variables, and control logic to the device via BLE or MQTT.
+This is achieved through a desktop application that sends JSON files defining hardware settings, variables, and control logic to the device via BLE or MQTT.
 The `configuration_example.json` file serves as an example, demonstrating how digital inputs can control outputs in a simple relay-like setup.

 ## Key Features